-Patrick and Diane Regan’s track record speaks for itself.
+Patrick and Diane Regan's track record speaks for itself.
 They have devoted their lives to seeking to transform the lives of some of the most broken and needy.
 Kintsugi Hope is their new venture.
 In a culture that often hides its scars it is encouraging to see a charity forming that is willing to address sensitive issues that need to be talked about in a way that is accessible.
-Bad things happen to good people and though we might never get to know all the reasons why, we can journey with people, share their pain, show compassion and help them realise they are not alone.
+Bad things happen to good people and though we might never get to know all the reasons why, we can journey with people, share their pain, show compassion and help them realize they are not alone.
 I commend it to you.

 Author, Speaker, Pioneer